Wayneji108/arduino-lmic/README.md

 Arduino-LMIC library
 ====================

+This version of the Arduino-LMIC libraries have been modified for use on New Zealand frequencies only.

 This repository contains the IBM LMIC (LoraMAC-in-C) library, slightly modified to run in the Arduino environment, allowing using the SX1272, SX1276 transceivers and compatible modules (such as some HopeRF RFM9x modules and the Murata LoRa modules).

 This library mostly exposes the functions defined by LMIC, it makes no attempt to wrap them in a higher level API that is more in the Arduino style.
 To find out how to use the library itself, see the examples, or see the PDF file in the doc subdirectory.